schenckg/WeatherLambda/README.md

    }
 }

-The function returns a Connect compatible JSON formatted result containing a single property named message:
+The function returns a JSON format result containing a single property named message:
 {
    "message": "\"The weather in New York is clear with a temperature of 57 degrees.\"" }